“Little children, keep yourselves from idols. Amen.”

 Twenty-first-century idols are as real as the first-century idols.
 The name may change, but the principle behind it does not.
 First-century people worshiped Narcissus, but we worship self.
 They worshiped Bacchus, the god of booze, and we addict ourselves to drugs, alcohol, and things.
 They worshiped Venus, the goddess of love, and we worship illicit sexual pleasure.
 They worshiped Apollo, the god of physical beauty, and we worship the body.
 They worship Minerva, the goddess of science, and we put great trust in science to answer the ultimate cosmological questions of life.

 Lu 12:15, “And He said to them, ‘Take heed and beware of covetousness, for one’s life does not consist in the abundance of the things he possesses.’”

 Eph 5:5, “For this you know, that no fornicator, unclean person, nor covetous man, who is an idolater, has any inheritance in the kingdom of Christ and God.”

 Co 3:5, “Therefore put to death your members which are on the earth: fornication, uncleanness, passion, evil desire, and covetousness, which is idolatry.”

 God wants us to guard ourselves against anything that would ruin our march toward maturity in Christ.
 Anything that masquerades as truth will blunt development in the Christian way of life.

-It is one thing to have faith in God but it is another to be faithful to Him.
-We claim the Son of God as our Savior but we reject His sovereignty over our souls.
+It is one thing to have faith in God, but it is another to be faithful to Him.
+We claim the Son of God as our Savior, but we reject His sovereignty over our souls.
 We give ourselves to completely different value systems.
 Anything that deflects us from Jesus Christ as the center for life is an idol.
 What we devote ourselves to is our idol.
-The more we cultivate our loyalty to God and His values, the more free we are from our personal idols.
+The more we cultivate our loyalty to God and His values, the freer we are from our personal idols.